The Alliance for Gun Responsibility is a small but mighty team supported by amazing fellows, interns, partners, vendors, and volunteers.

 Brandy brings over 15 years of experience in both mental health, direct service, program development, and outreach, across the lifespan in both Washington and Oklahoma.
 In her role here at the Alliance she is strengthening community engagement and partnerships that are more geographically diverse amongst students and adults who are most impacted by gun violence.
 Reaching beyond organizations and looking towards schools, faith-based organizations, and community-based groups for further impact and awareness around civic engagement and gun laws.
 When she is not working to prevent gun violence, she can be found with her family and watching her son play basketball.
 Email Brandy.

 Dylan began his time with the Alliance for Gun Responsibility as an intern during the 2018 legislative session.
-Since then, he has served as the Field Director on the Yes On 1639 campaign, and now as our Advocacy Coordinator supervising volunteer outreach and engagement; as well as our regional chapter team program.
+Since then, he has served as the Field Director on the Yes On 1639 campaign, and now as our Policy and Coalition Coordinator, helping to develop policy and serving as point person for coalition partners.
 A passionate and dedicated activist, Dylan has worked to promote democracy and human rights at both the local and international level.
 When not working to prevent gun violence, Dylan can be found creating music in his studio or reading science fiction.
 Email Dylan.

 Kristen Ellingboe, Communications Manager